Gaza and Israel residents struggle through a new reality | DW | 14.05.2021

-Hostilities broke out between Hamas and Israel less than five days ago.
-Swift escalations have since left civilians on both sides desperately trying to come to terms with the maddening unpredictability.
+Hostilities broke out between Hamas and Israel less only days ago.
+Swift escalations have since left civilians on both sides trying to come to terms with the maddening unpredictability.
+Tania Krämer reports from Israel.

 Up until Monday, the mood in Gaza was festive, despite the coronavirus pandemic, as the end of Ramadan drew nearer.